gto76/python-cheatsheet/README.md

 ---------
 * **Similar to generator, but generator pulls data through the pipe with iteration, while coroutine pushes data into the pipeline with send().**
 * **Coroutines provide more powerful data routing possibilities than iterators.**
-* **If you built a collection of simple data processing components, you can glue them together into complex arrangements of pipes, branches, merging, etc.**
+* **If you build a collection of simple data processing components, you can glue them together into complex arrangements of pipes, branches, merging, etc.**

 ### Helper Decorator
 * **All coroutines must be "primed" by first calling next().**